HartThomas/RoguelikeDeckbuilder/README.md

 There could be a way for the user to create the shapes instead if they wanted to draw them themselves

 ---

+Another idea is you could have a few types of effort(mana) instead of having multiple mana eg. physical effort plays normal cards like hit/block but mental effort plays cards like forget.

+---